dairycultist/peanutbutter-vanilla-plus/README.md

   - hematite top right, two sticks diagonal, and two golden feathers by the hematite
 - Hematite hammer
   - hi dmg + knockback
+- Wings
+  - made with golden feathers
+  - end game gear
+  - gives you a double jump
+  - not as busted as the elytra but just convenient for exploring/building
 - new music disc(s)
 - maracas
 - baubles